Rescue Your Old Recordings

 DAT Stereo (Digital Cassette)

 Digital Audio Tape cassettes can also suffer from severe degradation over time, resulting in dropouts (clicks, glitches and gaps in the music), eventually resulting in complete failure to play.
 Some brands are much better than others, but all use ‘metal’ tape which has proven to be less stable than conventional ‘oxide’ formulations.
 Cloning of the digital data to WAV files is therefore highly desirable, allowing multiple backup copies to be maintained.
-This is not the same as re-recording the analogue audio output of a DAT player, which inevitably degrades sound quality.
+This is not the same as re-recording the analogue audio output of a DAT player, which inevitably degrades sound quality by capturing the distortion and noise of the old converter chips.

 We transfer DAT tapes entirely digitally.
 We have specially modified DAT players that log the error rates of the data from the tape during playback, meaning that problem tapes can be quickly identified.
 This monitoring indicates correctable errors (which do not affect the audio at all), uncorrectable errors (which the player attempts to disguise but usually result in distortion, clicks or stutters), and muting (where the player can’t make any sense of the data and switches off the audio completely).
 Consequently, if only ‘correctable’ errors are encountered during the transfer, the data in the WAV file will be EXACTLY what was originally recorded on the DAT – a perfect clone.